JesusdelCas99/Containerized-Web-Application-for-Simple-Books-API/README.md

 2. **Launch the Server**

-   Once you have installed the required packages, you can run the application using Docker Compose:
+   Once you have the required packages, you can run the application using Docker Compose.
+Make sure you have Docker Compose installed on your system before proceeding:

         docker-compose up